JiminyKroket/Invhud/README.md

 Copy your cash.png and rename it to money.png to have picture for cash in inventory

+**TO USE VEHICLE LIMITS ON ESX 1.2 OR ABOVE YOU NEED WILL NEED TO DO THE FOLLOWING** **YOU MUST SHUT YOUR SERVER DOWN TO DO THE FOLLOWING PROPERLY** **YOU MUST SHUT YOUR SERVER DOWN TO DO THE FOLLOWING PROPERLY** **YOU MUST SHUT YOUR SERVER DOWN TO DO THE FOLLOWING PROPERLY** Run the following sql query: ALTER TABLE `items` ADD COLUMN `limit` INT(11) NOT NULL DEFAULT 50;
+Go to the end of line 26 of your es_extended\server\common.lua, create a new line by pressing 'Enter/Return', add the following: limit = v.limit,

 To open another player inventory you will need to call from client side
 ```
 local cP, cD = ESX.Game.GetClosestPlayer()